ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/deaft2019-10-03-Interview_Bus.md

 When I worked in one of our client, we're dealing with very large date set.
 The job can only running on cloud cluster and take more than 12 hours to run.

-In technique, we should fail early in soe
+In technique, we should fail early in for some test.
+Randomly to pick the some part of sample set.
+It need to be big enough to test the machine.
+And some signal should be im

 Learn:
 - fail early